 - Unpaid Leave or Leave without Pay Time the employee is not working and is not paid.
 Examples include leave for personal reasons, professional development or for medical leave after all sick leave, annual leave and compensatory leave is exhausted.

 A. Leave with Pay

 Regular and term employees are eligible to apply for Leave with Pay.
 Temporary, occasional, and on-call employees are not eligible.

-1. Administrative leave or Campus Closures.
-When the college is declared closed by the president (i. e., cases of inclement weather, national emergency, etc.) those employees required to work during the specific time period that has been declared as closed shall be granted compensatory time off at the straight-time rate unless the employee qualifies for overtime pay.
-See Policy 4-23 Holidays and Campus Closure for additional information
+1. Administrative Leave or Campus Closures.
+When the College is declared closed by the President (i. e., cases of inclement weather, national emergency, etc.) those employees required to work during the specific time period that has been declared as closed shall be granted compensatory time off at the straight-time rate unless the employee qualifies for overtime pay (Policy 4-23 Holidays and Campus Closures).

 2. Jury duty.
-When an employee has been summoned for appearance for jury-duty qualification, or for duty as a witness in a legal proceeding (other than as plaintiff or defendant) shall be granted time off with pay.
-Employees are required to present, to their supervisor, documentary evidence of the summons and shall submit the monies received from the court for service to the college Payroll office in order to receive Leave with Pay.
+When an employee has been summoned for appearance for jury duty qualification, or for duty as a witness in a legal proceeding (other than as plaintiff or defendant), they shall be granted time off with pay.
+Employees are required to present, to their supervisor, documentary evidence of the summons and shall submit the monies received from the court for service to the College Payroll Office in order to receive Leave with Pay.
 Employees summoned are required to return to their work location while temporarily excused from attendance at court unless it is not practical because of the short period remaining between the time employees are excused from court and the end of their scheduled working time.

 a.
 EEL may be granted on the basis of time served, as follows:

 i.
 0 – 1 year: Not eligible for EEL.

 ii.
 1 – 7 years: 3 hours per week EEL.

 iii.
 8+ years: 4 hours per week EEL.